 A Part of Your Journey Along The River Kwai.

-Phra pathom Chedi is a large compound that contains the largest Stupa in Southeast Asia, in fact it is the second largest in the world measuring in with it’s highest peak at 120m meters.
-Here you will find the Wat Phra Panthom Chedi; a large temple consisting of both the stupa zone and the monastic zone, the mediatation hall, the ordination hall and also the northern, eastern, southern and western Vihara’s.
+Phra Pathom Chedi is a large compound that contains the largest Stupa in Southeast Asia; in fact, it is the second largest in the world measuring 120 meters at its highest peak.
+Here you will find the Wat Phra Pathom Chedi; a large temple consisting of both the stupa zone and the monastic zone, the meditation hall, the ordination hall and also the northern, eastern, southern and western Vihara’s.

-The Stupa stands central within the compound is construction is dated back all the way to the 4th century.
+The Stupa stands central within the compound, and its construction dates way back to the 4th century.

-The Meditation, Hall which is located right across from the entrance, has been renovated and transformed in a museum for the temple.
+The Meditation Hall which is located right across from the entrance, has been renovated and transformed into a museum for the temple.

-The Northern Vihara was built in 1861 and over time has been come the entrance to the compound.
-It boats two grand staircases and a T-shaped vihara.
+The Northern Vihara was built in 1861 and over time has become the entrance to the compound.
+It boasts two grand staircases and a T-shaped Vihara.

-The Eastern Vihara used to be the main entrance to the compound until replaced by the Northern vihara.
-It is a single storey concrete house with two rooms; one full of colourful murals depictimg the restoration and the second wiuth the principal image of Buddha of Eastern vihara.
+The Eastern Vihara used to be the main entrance to the compound until replaced by the Northern Vihara.
+It is a single story concrete house with two rooms: one full of colorful murals depicting the restoration, and the second with the principal image of the Eastern Vihara Buddha.

-The Sourthern Vihara is a single story building, again with with two rooms.
-The first dons an image of Buddha with Mucalinda and the second holds the principle image of Buddha of Southern Vihara and his five disciples.
+The Southern Vihara is a single story building, again with with two rooms: the first dons an image of Buddha with Mucalinda, and the second holds the principle image of the Southern Vihara Buddha and his five disciples.

-The Western Vihara is a single story building that contains the almost 8meter high reclining Buddha.
-There is also a lower terrace that has many sacred trees that relate to the story of Buddha as well as two Chinese stone dolls.
+The Western Vihara is a single story building that contains the almost eight meters high reclining Buddha.
+There is also a lower terrace that has many sacred trees which relate to the story of Buddha, as well as two Chinese stone dolls.